arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Friday 10/09/2020 23:30 (UTC)`.
+The last change was detected on `Saturday 10/10/2020 06:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code